 So you have Chef… now what?
-Read these articles and get started with your automations.
+Read these articles and get started with your automation.

-Nick Rycar gives us the low down on Chef basics by beginning with a list of commonly used terminology in the world of Chef such as Cookbooks, Supermarkets, and Servers (words make me think about preparing dinner, but make developers think organization, public repositories, and indexes).
-In this article, you’ll learn enough to understand the basics, and find reference to additional information for when you’re ready to read more.
+Nick Rycar gives us the low down on Chef basics by beginning with a list of commonly used terminology in the world of Chef such as Cookbooks, Supermarkets, and Servers (words make me think about preparing dinner but make developers think the organization, public repositories, and indexes).
+In this article, you’ll learn enough to understand the basics and find a reference to additional information for when you’re ready to read more.

 In this article, Brian Turner lays all the many ways you can learn Chef – from the Chef Rally, new and updated courses they provide, online and instructor-let learning, and registration links for all of the above.
 If you’re looking for an all-in-one resource for where to get additional Chef training information, start here.